 The title certainly is classic Murakami.
 After all, the man has spent his entire life writing about men in their thirties dealing with loss and loneliness.
 But what does he mean – ‘Men Without Women’?

-In the final tale, the collection’s title story, the narrator explains, “It’s quite easy to become Men Without Women.
+In the collection’s title story, the narrator explains, “It’s quite easy to become Men Without Women.
 You love a woman deeply, and then she goes off somewhere.
 That’s all it takes.”

-Through conveying isolation and the angst of loneliness from the void left by the women in the lives of these men, the collection becomes a dynamic exploration of human relationships, love, and the way men perceive their opposite sex.
+By exploring isolation and the angst of loneliness, from the void left by the women in the lives of these men, the collection becomes a dynamic exploration of human relationships, love, and the way men perceive their opposite sex.

 In one of the exclusive stories in the book, An Independent Organ, Dr Tokai, a plastic surgeon who’s always lived the life of ‘a casual number-two lover’, finally falls in love and it sends him reeling as he labours to handle this new-found emotion.